Search

 Certain courses as designated in the course description (such as Research Independent Study, certain WOC courses, and applied music courses) may be repeated for credit without special permission.

 All undergraduate students enter Duke Kunshan University without a major and are assigned an academic advisor.
 When preparing to declare a major in the sophomore year, students work with their advisors, and potentially others who have advised them, to develop a long-range academic plan.
 This plan lays out the courses they anticipate taking in their remaining terms and is reviewed by their advisor to confirm that it will meet established requirements for graduation.
 Although students may declare a major as early as the beginning of fall term of the sophomore year, all students must secure formal approval of their long-range plans and declare a major no later than the last teaching day of the first seven-week session in their fourth term.
 Until then, students should be exploring different options of majors to ensure that they are making the best choice for themselves.
-Students who do not declare their major may be prevented from registering for classes for their fifth undergraduate term and from participating in a term or study abroad program.
+Students who do not declare their major may be prevented from registering for classes for their fifth undergraduate term and from participating in a term or study away program.

-Students who have declared a major and wish to change it may do so by submitting a form to the Office of the University Registrar.
-No changes in majors can be made after the end of the Drop/Add period of the first session of the spring term in the senior year.
+Students who have declared a major and wish to change it may do so by submitting a form to the Office of the Registrar.
+No changes in majors can be made after the end of the Drop/Add period of the first session of the fall term in the senior year.
 Students receive three confirmations of their graduation: a Duke University diploma (issued by Duke University), a Duke Kunshan University diploma (from the Ministry of Education of the PRC), and a Duke Kunshan University graduation certificate (from the Ministry of Education of the PRC).

-Students may request to review any information that is contained in their Duke Kunshan University education, health and financial records and may, using appropriate procedures, challenge the content of these records.
+Duke Kunshan University adheres to a policy permitting students access to their education records, health record, and their confidential financial information while at Duke Kunshan University.
+Students may request to review any information that is contained in their Duke Kunshan University education, health, and financial records and may, using appropriate procedures, challenge the content of these records.
 An explanation of the complete policy on education records may be obtained from the Office of the Registrar.

 No information, except directory information (see below) contained in any student records is released to unauthorized persons outside the university or to unauthorized persons on the campus, without the written consent of the student.
-It is the responsibility of the student to provide the University’s registrar and other university offices, as appropriate, with the necessary specific authorization and consent.
+It is the responsibility of the student to provide the Registrar and other university offices, as appropriate, with the necessary specific authorization and consent.

 Directory information includes name, addresses, Duke Kunshan University student ID, e-mail addresses, telephone listing, photograph, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and most recent previous educational institution attended.
 This information, except addresses and telephone listing, may be released to appear in public documents and may otherwise be disclosed without student consent unless a written request not to release this information is filed in the Office of the Registrar.